 - Eviction fee – Property managers will typically charge for serving the eviction notice, dealing with attorneys, appearing in court, and any other services that take up their time or that need to be paid upfront to third parties involved.
 Some property managers offer Eviction packages on top of the property management plans that cover these costs.

-There are certainly property management pros and cons, and it all depends on your financial goals, how much free time you have, and how involved you want to be in the management of your rental property.
+There are certainly property management pros and cons, and when it comes to hiring a property management company, it all depends on your financial goals, how much free time you have, and how involved you want to be in the management of your rental property.

 In short, if you do not mind that your rental produces less income, you want to manage alone and have the time and expertise to do that, are sentimentally attached to the property or find it hard to allocate the funds to maintain and repair it constantly, you may want to consider self-management as a viable option.

-Let us know if you have questions, we’d be happy to help!
+Let us know if you have additional questions on how to hire a property manager, we’d be happy to help!